 Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 Thermal socks are a winter must-have when the temperature starts to fall.
-There's little that is more miserable than having cold feet which can happen even if the rest of you is nice and warm.
+There's not much that is more miserable than having cold feet which can happen even if the rest of you is nice and warm.

 Before you rush out to buy the first pack you see with pictures of flames (!) or words like "super-thermal" or "heated" on them, here's some things to take into account.